Highfivery/zero-spam-for-wordpress/readme.txt

 = Does WordPress Zero Spam check Ninja Forms submissions? =

 No. As of v4.10.0, WordPress Zero Spam no longer checks Ninja Form submissions.
-Support was dropped due its [required of JavaScript](https://developer.ninjaforms.com/codex/loading-the-form-via-ajax/) and how it submits forms.
+Support was dropped due its [requirement of JavaScript](https://developer.ninjaforms.com/codex/loading-the-form-via-ajax/) and how it submits forms.
 JavaScript is one of the techniques WordPress Zero Spam uses to determine if a submission is spam.
 Ninja Forms employs a similar method and has its own [spam detection](https://ninjaforms.com/blog/spam-wordpress-form/) feature.

 = Does WordPress Zero Spam check Jetpack comments? =